maryam958/CommerceAPI/README.md

 ### 6. Add Brand
 **Endpoint:** `POST /api/v1/auth/addBrand`
-**Description:** Creates a new brand by uploading an image to Cloudinary using multer and saving the brand details (including image URL, slug, and creator) to the database.
+**Description:** Creates a new brand by uploading an image to Cloudinary using **Multer** and saving the brand details (including image URL, slug, and creator) to the database.
 Requires an image file and authentication.
 - **Authentication:**: Bearer__<jwt_token>
 - **Authorization:** Admin
-- **Request Body (Form-data):**
+- **Request Body (Form-data):** image (file): The image file for the brand. name (text): The name of the brand.

 ![addBrand req body](./imgs/addBrand_request_body.png)

 Successful Response (201 Created):